 Before you can improve your branding strategy you first need to understand the definition of brand consistency:

 Brand consistency is achieved when a brand clearly communicates its values, mission, and services across all platforms.
 By doing this, they create a unified brand image.
-A consistent brand is essentially telling consumers the same story, whether that consumer is exposed to the brand on social media, direct mail, in person, or through a customer service call.
+A consistent brand is essentially telling consumers the same story, whether that consumer is exposed to the brand on social media, via direct mail companies, in person, or through a customer service call.

 Why is brand consistency important for financial brands?
 Here are just some of the results that come from creating a truly consistent financial brand:

 - Building Brand Trust.
 Financial brands face an uphill battle when it comes to building trust.
 Markedly, only 8% of consumers say they trust financial institutions.
 Consistent brands don’t come across as disingenuous panderers.
 Instead, they tell a solid and consistent story that consumers can trust.

 - Increased Customer Loyalty.
 Many consumers who begin a relationship with a bank, credit union, or other financial brand maintain that relationship for a lifetime.
 This lifelong relationship is built on trust, and trust comes from excellent service and consistency.